Manu8733/Projects/README.md

 ### 👋 Hey there, I’m Emanuel (Manu8733)

 🔭 Currently focusing on becoming a better web developer.
-🌱 Learning PHP, Ruby on Rails, React, JavaScript, and Git versioning.
 🎯 Passionate about automation, code clarity, and clean design.
 📫 Reach me at: ebejerea@gmail.com